Updated: Jul 15

 Which brings me onto another trend in training that we’ve seen, which is based around dealing with mental health issues in the workplace.

 There are two major aspects to this.
 The first is to help people who are suffering with mental health deterioration to recognise it and obtain the support they need.
 Whilst we have experienced, qualified coaches to hand there are a number of organisations which offer much fuller support: ‘retailTRUST’ for example (https://www.retailtrust.org.uk/) provides a wealth of wellbeing resources designed to benefit people working in the UK’s retail sector.
 If you’re a Retra member, access to retailTRUST is included in your Retra membership.

 Secondly, we’ve been helping business owners implement policies designed help them and their managers support employees who are suffering from mental health issues.
 It’s been a tough year for many and even some of the most resilient people have been affected by the stresses this pandemic has caused.
 Given that mental health affects people’s wellbeing and performance at a foundational level, it’s critical that business owners have the right procedures to support their employees and avoid the stigma that has plagued mental health issues since the dawn of time.

-For many retailers the pandemic presents an opportunity to reinvent their business.
+An online world: For many retailers the pandemic presents an opportunity to reinvent their business.
 Many have been forced to innovate online because it’s been the only way to trade whilst stores are closed, and many have forged closer connections with their local communities by providing essential services.
 These transformations will doubtless continue to evolve beyond lockdown to the benefit of the business and customers, but that doesn’t mean to say that the shop floor experience is defunct.
+Far from it.